 Email encryption plays a crucial role in securing your online privacy.
 It is the first line of defense against data theft and one of the most effective ways to prevent your email provider from reading your emails.
 Since your emails contain plenty of sensitive information about you, you are less likely to be targeted for ads, spam, and malware attacks when you keep them safe.
 By using email encryption, you are also protecting your emails from being modified and tampered with.

 Encryption lets industries that require a high level of confidentiality, like healthcare, take advantage of email’s convenience and popularity while still protecting sensitive information.
-In fact, using end-to-end encryption (E2EE) is an easy way for companies and organizations to comply with privacy regulations, such as HIPAA and GDPR.
+In fact, using end-to-end encryption (E2EE) is an easy way for companies and organizations to comply with privacy regulations, such as HIPAA(new window) and GDPR(new window).